-Even with 50% commission from sales, most of Mary Kay's income potential comes from team building.
-The idea is that you're earning percentages from the success of your downline (which includes the people you recruit, the ones they recruit and so on).
+Even with a 50% commission from sales, most of Mary Kay's income potential comes from team building.
+The idea is that you're earning percentages from the success of your downline (which includes the people you recruit, the ones they recruit, and so on).

 As your team grows and increases in the sales they make, your position in the company can grow, along with your income.
 The bonuses are directly tied into the team structure, so a bigger team means more income in this way too.

 Of course, the commission plan isn’t simple.
 There are different ranks of consultants.
 The higher ranks offer more bonuses and higher levels of commissions, but moving through them means that your team needs to be a certain size.